jtpaasch/assets/README.md

 Assets
 ======

-This command line tool walks a directory and compiles a JSON dictionary of all assets/files in the directory.
+This command line tool walks a directory and generates a JSON dictionary of all assets/files in the directory.

 Installation